Laser (dinghy): Design

-The Laser's hull is constructed from fibreglass.
-The deck has a foam layer underneath for strength and buoyancy.
-The daggerboard is removable for storage and transport.
-The dinghy is manufactured by independent companies under licence in different parts of the world, including Performance Sailcraft Australia (Oceania) and Performance Sailcraft Japan.
+The Laser's hull is constructed from fibreglass, the deck has a foam layer underneath for strength and buoyancy, and the daggerboard is removable for storage and transport.
+The dinghy is manufactured by independent companies under licence in different parts of the world.

 As a one-design class of sailboat, all Lasers are built to the same specifications specified in the Laser Construction Manual.
 The association carries out inspections on manufacturers to ensure that boats are being made to the correct design.
 These factory specifications are the measurement of boats in a traditional sense.
 Sailors are prohibited from making any changes to the hull, sail, and spars unless specifically and positively permitted by the rules and are only allowed to use original parts.
 At regattas, boats are not measured, but rather inspected to ensure conformity with the rules.

 The Laser hull is 4.23 m long, with a waterline length of 3.96 m.
 The hull weight is 59 kg, which makes the boat light enough to lift onto a car-top rack.

 The various sizes of Laser are all cat-rigged.
 The Laser Standard sail has a sail area of 7.06 m2.

-The Laser uses a Portsmouth Yardstick of 1097 for racing involving other classes.
-The equivalent yardstick in North America is the D-PN, which is 91.1 for a Laser.

 The Laser is designed to be sailed single-handed although class rules permit two sailors.